The-OpenROAD-Project/TritonCTS/doc/Run_TritonCTS.md

     - _tech_ is an integer number specifying the technology node.
 The values 16 and 28 are currently available, corresponding to TSMC16 and ST28, respectively;
     - _ck_port_ a string representing the clock port name in your design;
     - _db_units_ is an integer value representing your DEF db units;
-    - root_buffer is a string value naming the library cell of the root buffer.
+    - _root_buffer_ is a string value naming the library cell of the root buffer;
+    - _toler_ is an integer value that represents a tradeoff of QoR and runtime.
+Higher values will produce smaller runtime but worse QoR.
-- Add a "Dummy buffer" macro to your technology .lef file.
-You may do this by duplicating any buffer macro and renaming it as "DUMMY".
+- **Add a "Dummy buffer" macro to your technology .lef file.
+You may do this by duplicating any buffer macro and renaming it as "DUMMY"**.

 - Run TritonCTS:
 ``` bash